top of page

 Design Goals

-In this level, I wanted to incorporate objectives that had multiple parts.
+I wanted to incorporate objectives that had multiple components.
 So, instead of requiring the player to get one item to complete an objective, for example, they would need get several items to complete the objective.
+I included several of these kinds of objectives in the level:

 • Flip 3 Breaker Boxes